Secondary consciousness: Exhibiting secondary consciousness in the animal kingdom

 Many researchers of consciousness have looked upon such types of research in animals as significant and interesting approaches.
 Ursula Voss of the Universität Bonn believes that the theory of protoconsciousness may serve as adequate explanation for self-recognition found in this bird species, as they would develop secondary consciousness during REM sleep.
 She added that many types of birds have very sophisticated language systems.
 Don Kuiken of the University of Alberta finds such research interesting as well as if we continue to study consciousness with animal models (with differing types of consciousness), we would be able to separate the different forms of reflectiveness found in today's world.

 Lucid vs. non-lucid dreaming as a model

 In the last couple of decades, dream research has begun to focus on the field of consciousness.
 Through lucid dreaming, NREM sleep, REM sleep, and waking states, many dream researchers are attempting to scientifically explore consciousness.
-When exploring consciousness through the concept of dreams, many researchers believe the general characteristics that constitute primary and secondary consciousness remain intact:
+When exploring consciousness through the concept of dreams, many researchers believe the general characteristics that constitute primary and secondary consciousness remain intact.

-"Primary consciousness is a state in which you have no future or past, a state of just being…. no executive ego control in your dreams, no planning, things just happen to you, you just are in a dream.
-Yet, everything feels real…Secondary is based on language, has to do with self-reflection, it has to do with forming abstractions, and that is dependent of language.
-Only animals with language have secondary consciousness".